Military campaigns under Caliph Uthman: Re-conquest of Fars

-Re-conquest of Sistan (Iran and Afghanistan)
+Re-conquest of Sistan

 In the 7th century, the Persian Empire's province of Sistan extended from the modern day Iranian province of Sistan to central Afghanistan and the Balochistan province of Pakistan.

-Sistan was captured during the reign of Umar, and like other provinces of the Persian Empire, it also broke into revolt during Uthmans reign in 649.
+Sistan was captured during the reign of Umar, and like other provinces of the Persian Empire, it also broke into revolt during Uthman's reign in 649.
 Uthman directed the governor of Bosra, Abdullah ibn Aamir to re-conquer the Persian province of Sistan.
 A column was sent to Sistan under the command of Rabiah ibn Ziyad.
 The first confrontation took place at Zaliq, a border town, during a Persian festival and with the Muslims victorious, the citizens asked for peace.
 It is said that the Muslim commander, Rabiah ibn Ziyad, stuck a pole in the ground and asked the Persians to pile gold and silver up to the top.
 Once it was done the Muslims left the citizens in peace.

 Qarquqya, five miles from Zaliq was captured without resistance.
 After that the army marched to Zaranj, in modern-day south western Afghanistan.
 After a long siege, Zaranj finally surrendered with the usual terms of Jizya.
 Thereafter the Muslims marched northward into Afghanistan to subjugate the rest of the province, and the city of Qarbatin was conquered after a battle.
 Rabiah returned to Zaranj with a large amount of treasure and captives.
 Rabiah remained the governor of Sistan for two years, then he left for Bosra.
 As soon as he left the province of Sistan, it broke into revolt once again and expelled Rabiah's successor.